etherlinkcom/docs/docs/governance/how-do-i-participate-in-governance.md

 - The address of the Etherlink kernel or security governance contract
 - The address of the Etherlink Smart Rollup; the parameter must include the double quotes

+After the new kernel becomes active, bakers must upgrade their nodes to it to continue to participate in Etherlink.
+If a node uses a preimages endpoint as described in [Running an Etherlink EVM node](../network/evm-nodes) and [Running an Etherlink Smart Rollup node](../network/smart-rollup-nodes), the node updates automatically.

 ## Participating in Sequencer Committee governance

 Bakers can propose a member for Etherlink's Sequencer Committee, vote for or against proposed members, and trigger the change to committee members.